trycourier/basic-demo/README.md

 # Courier Showcase - Courier v8 React SPA

 A React application showcasing Courier's core features using Courier React v8.2.0.
-Demonstrates Inbox, Template Designer, Messaging, and Preferences with real Courier integration.
+Demonstrates Inbox, Template Designer, and Preferences with real Courier integration.

 ## 🎯 What This Is